SoftVarE-Group/BroT/README.md

 Please note that opening them in the FeatureIDE plugins editor in eclipse may freeze the program because some of the models are too large.

+Examples for **using the SAT encodings in your own software projects** can be found in the [dedicated example project](https://github.com/SoftVarE-Group/BroTLibraryExample/tree/master).

 ### Code
 The code is given in two [Eclipse][3] workspaces: `Runtime` and `Development`.